Dear MendMeShop,

 Recovery time for the surgery will depend on a number of different factors including your healing ability, diet, rest and how many procedures were done in your surgery.

-Post-op recovery time can be reduced with the use of cold compression, ultrasound therapy, and blood flow stimulation therapy following surgery.
+Post-op recovery time can be minimized through the use of conservative treatment options such as rest, cold compression, stretching exercises, and the use of a TShellz Wrap® (after swelling is down) following surgery.
 Cold compression is recommend by doctors following surgery to treat your pain in a natural, non-addictive way and to reduce swelling.
-Once the incision has healed, speak with your doctor about the use of ultrasound therapy and BFST®.
-BFST® encourages more oxygen and nutrients to flow to the area to speed healing and improve the strength of the soft tissue in your hip.
-Using ultrasound therapy as soon as you can following your surgery will treat the scar tissue that forms as you heal.
+Once the incision has healed, speak with your doctor about the use of a TShellz Wrap®.
+The TShellz Wrap® is intended to encourage more oxygen and nutrients to flow to the area while improving soft tissue flexibility.
+Increased flexibility should help prevent and minimize the scar tissue that forms as you heal.
 Treating scar tissue is the most important step following surgery, especially in a joint, to improve the range of motion in your hip.
 Leaving the scar tissue untreated can lead to stiffness, chronic hip pain, osteoarthritis or other chronic conditions.

-Physical therapy is a beneficial way to restore atrophied muscles and improve strength and mobility after treating bursitis.
-The type of physical therapy and the duration will be dependent on the tissue damage and your symptoms.
+PT is a beneficial way to restore atrophied muscles and improve strength and mobility after treating bursitis.
+The type of PT and the duration will be dependent on the tissue damage and your symptoms.
 When you are treating or recovering from bursitis, it is important to ensure you do not perform any exercises that will further irritate the bursa.

 Once your pain starts to diminish, a physiotherapist will set up an individualized strengthening and stretching exercise program for you to perform at home or in the gym.
 This will be based on your needs and abilities, and will help you return to performing your normal routines.

 Individuals will often lift weights on their own, to try and build up their strength.
 However, in doing so, they can do more damage to their joint.
 It is extremely important to strengthen your muscles properly, as they may have weakened during the period of non-use.
 A trained therapist will help to ensure your rehabilitation process is appropriate and effective.
-For best, long term results use ultrasound and BFST in conjunction with physical therapy and an exercise program.
+For best, long term results use TShellz Wraps® at home, in conjunction with PT and an exercise program.

 Hip Injury Facts: